dabbu-knowledge-platform/cli/readme.md

 Dabbu allows you to access any of your personal information (Gmail, Google Drive, OneDrive, your hard drive, ...) as simple files and folders from Dabbu CLI.

-It not only allows you to seamlessly search/traverse your information across these sources (as simple as `cd`, `list`), but also move information around between drives (`copy`, `mv`, `sync`) - yes even your Gmail messages in a thread get copied to your hard drive as `.md` files in a zip if you do a `c:/$ cp m:/INBOX/* ./"My Emails"`.
+It not only allows you to seamlessly search/traverse your information across these sources (as simple as `cd`, `list`), but also move information around between drives (`copy`) - yes even your Gmail messages in a thread get copied to your hard drive as `.md` files in a zip if you do a `c:/$ cp m:/INBOX/* ./"My Emails"`.

 You can also go into the special knowledge drive where you can pivot information by topics/people/places e.g. `k:/$ cd austin` (will return you all your information from Gmail, Google Drive, OneDrive that has a reference to the place Austin).
 You can further narrow your search by doing `k:/austin$ cd ravi@example.com` (yes it even extracts people and allows you to pivot information by them).
 This would show you all emails and files that are related to Austin and from/to ravi@example.com.